KangersHub/TorrentLeechX/README.md

-    garchive - leech any torrent/magnet/direct-download link to Cloud and Upload It as .tar.gz acrhive... gextract - This will unarchive file and upload to cloud. getsize - This will give you total size of your destination folder in cloud. rename - rename the file
+    garchive - leech any torrent/magnet/direct-download link to Cloud and Upload It as .tar.gz acrhive... gextract - This will unarchive file and upload to cloud. getsize - This will give you total size of your destination folder in cloud. mediainfo - Get mediainfo from link or local path. tgdl - download a telegram file to bot's local storage. gupload - upload a file from bot's local storage to gdrive. rename - rename the file
     help - send help
-    tshelp - get help for torrent search module
-|   speedtest - check speedtest of the host
-    status - show bot stats and concurrent downloads renewme - clear all downloads (admin only)⚠️ log - This will send you a txt file of the logs.(admin only)⚠️
+    tshelp - get help for torrent search module speedtest - check speedtest of the host status - show bot stats and concurrent downloads renewme - clear all downloads (admin only)⚠️ log - This will send you a txt file of the logs.(admin only)⚠️